-A method course for working with student with learning disabilities and behavior disorders.
-The course will focus on the identification, assessment, placement, and delivery of services for students with learning disabilities/behavior disorders across grade levels.
-It will include the adaptation of either content, methodology, and /or delivery of instruction for students with learning disabilities within the least restrictive environment to increase their involvement and progress in the general curriculum.
-Prerequisites: ED215, 300 or consent of instructor.
+This is a methods course, which will provide an in-depth study of children and adolescents with specific learning disabilities.
+The course will focus on the identification, assessment, placement and delivery of services across all grade levels.
+It will include the adaptation of content, methodology and delivery of instruction to students with learning disabilities, including those with culturally and linguistically diverse backgrounds and social environment.
+Prerequisite: ED215 or consent of instructor.
 Recommended certification course.

-ED311 (3) CURRICULUM FOR CHILDREN AND YOUTH WITH DISABILITIES SP individuals with developmental disabilities.
+ED311 CURRICULUM FOR CHILDREN AND YOUTH WITH DISABILITIES

+A curriculum course for working with students with disabilities.
+In this course the major focus is the discussion of the role practiced by special education personnel and other school based support individuals on the relevant curriculum needs for individuals with developmental disabilities.
 This includes the logical and systematic decision-making process for both short and long term planning, which involves the student, parent and teachers in setting curriculum content priorities in the planning process.
 Prerequisites: ED215 and ED292, or consent of instructor.
 Recommended certification course.